herajda/sql-playground/README.md

 # SQL Playground

 SQL Playground is a simple web application built with Python and Flask.
 Its purpose is to help users learn and experiment with SQL in a web-based environment, using a pre-populated SQLite3 database.
+It is ideal for teacher-student interaction and classroom use.
 ## Project Idea

 The goal of this project is to provide an interactive environment where users can: